Why are therapists family focused? Do we have to be involved? Are home programs that important?

 Therapists talk about being “family centered” or “family focused” all the time.
 What does it mean?
 Why are therapists family focused?

-And why do I keep getting homework from my therapist?
+And why do I as a parent, keep getting homework from my therapist?
 I thought going to therapy was enough?
+Aren’t they meant to do it all?

-We know that children learn the best off their parents.
+We know that children learn the best from their parents (and research tells us this!).
 That is because they love their parents and their parents love them (we call this secure attachment).
 When a child falls over, they want to run to their Mum or Dad to get reassurance about the world.

-When accessing therapy, it is better for the therapist to teach the Mum or the Dad how to do the intervention as the child learns faster and better of them (rather than the therapist).
+When accessing therapy, it is better for the therapist to teach the Mum or the Dad (or caregivers) how to do the intervention as the child learns faster and better from them (rather than the therapist).

 This means that families get a better quality therapy and goal outcomes (because the little ones are learning faster and better off Mum and Dad) but also more value for money as they are able to take bits and pieces and add them into their daily life at home (which means therapy continues more than just in the session).